The chromatic number of the plane with an interval of forbidden distances is at least 7: Colorings of the circle

 \section{Colorings of the circle}

 Denote by $T_1(x)$ a circle of unit radius centered at point $x$.
-Obviously, if in a proper $6$-coloring of the plane the point $x$ is trichromatic, for example $C(x)=\{4,5,6\}$, then $T_1(x)$ must have one of the colors 1, 2, 3.
-It is possible to color $T_1(x)$ in 3 colors, if $\varepsilon$ is small enough.
-For example, one can divide the circle into $9$ arcs of length $l$, $\frac{1}{2}<l<1$, and color them in 1, 2, 3, 1, 2, 3, 1, 2, 3.
-Here we are interested in some properties of the proper 3-colorings of the unit circle.
+If in a proper $6$-coloring of the plane the point $x$ is trichromatic, for example $C(x)=\{4,5,6\}$, then $T_1(x)$ must be colored in 1, 2, 3.
+In fact, we might not have to prove that the proper 3-coloring of the unit circle exist, since otherwise the main result is immediately obtained.
+But without it the further presentation would look a little strange, although formally correct.